×

 We asked expats in San Juan La Laguna what banks they use and there advice about banking.
 They advised:

 "San Juan La Laguna, is a beautiful and tranquil place to retire, but there are several things expats should know before making the move.
 Firstly, the cost of living is relatively low compared to many Western countries, but it's important to have a clear understanding of your budget and financial situation.
 The official language is Spanish, so learning the language or at least basic phrases will be beneficial.
 The healthcare system in Guatemala is not as advanced as in some Western countries, so it's important to have a good health insurance plan.
 The climate is generally warm and tropical, but it can get quite cool at night, so appropriate clothing is necessary.
 The local culture is rich and vibrant, with a strong influence from the indigenous Mayan population.
 Public transportation is widely available, but it's not always reliable or comfortable.
 Safety can be a concern in some areas, so it's important to research and choose your neighborhood carefully.
 The pace of life is slower than in many Western countries, which can be a big adjustment.
-Finally, it's important to understand the visa and residency requirements for living in Guatemala long-term," explained one expat living in San Juan La Laguna, Guatemala.
+Finally, it's important to understand the visa and residency requirements for living in Guatemala long-term," said one expat who made the move to San Juan La Laguna.

 What do expats in San Juan La Laguna appreciate most about the local culture?

-"The connection to the world of nature, the closeness and importance of family, the spirituality of every day life," wrote a member in San Juan La Laguna.
+"The connection to the world of nature, the closeness and importance of family, the spirituality of every day life," remarked one expat who made the move to San Juan La Laguna.

 "Expats in San Juan La Laguna, appreciate the rich Mayan culture that is still very much alive in the local community.
 They love the vibrant, hand-woven textiles and traditional clothing that are a common sight in the village.
 The local art scene is also a big draw, with numerous art galleries showcasing the work of talented local artists.
 Expats also appreciate the strong sense of community in San Juan La Laguna.
 The locals are known for their friendliness and hospitality, making newcomers feel welcome.
 The slower pace of life is also a big plus for many expats, who enjoy the laid-back lifestyle and the chance to escape the hustle and bustle of city living.
 The natural beauty of the area is another major draw.
 Nestled on the shores of Lake Atitlan and surrounded by mountains and volcanoes, San Juan La Laguna offers stunning views and plenty of opportunities for outdoor activities.
 Finally, expats appreciate the affordability of life in San Juan La Laguna.
-From housing to food to local services, the cost of living is significantly lower than in many Western countries, making it an attractive place for expats on a budget," commented one expat who made the move to San Juan La Laguna.
+From housing to food to local services, the cost of living is significantly lower than in many Western countries, making it an attractive place for expats on a budget," explained one expat living in San Juan La Laguna, Guatemala.

 What do expats find most challenging?